 We've tried to build a really deep team.
 Our depth is going to be important as it allows us to fill spots from within when call-ups happen so we're hoping that we just have enough talent on our roster to allow us to not miss too much of a beat when it comes to our guys getting onto the next level.

 Q: The buzz this year is that this is the most talented crop of prospects the NBA D-League has ever seem.
 You've been scouting teams for a number of weeks now, what are your thoughts on this?

 A: It seems impossible to think that each year the D-League talent level can continue to increase, but with the high number of assignments, it seems like it has.

 Everyone in the D-League is playing for their lives.
 Every week, we are facing stronger teams.

 A few games back it was Tulsa with three assigned players (Jeremy Lamb, Daniel Orton, and Perry Jones III).
-Then we faced a talented Erie team followed by Texas - a team that features Chris Douglas-Robert.
+Then we faced a talented Erie team followed by Texas - a team that features Chris Douglas-Roberts.
 This week we play the Austin Toros, who are led by reigning D-League MVP Justin Dentmon.
 There's just a ton of talent in our league.

 Q: Given the large amount of talent in the D-League, what can make a prospect stand out to NBA scouts and personnel?

 A: It's all about one big NBA skill and a bunch of little things.
 Whether it's shot-blocking, three-point shooting, or defense a player must be able to come in and perform at a very high level.
 They're really looking for someone to come in for five minutes a game and fill a specific role very well.